 All modules are supported by a number of formative tasks including group discussion, case studies and oral presentations.
 Formative feedback is given verbally within the classroom following discussions or oral feedback provided by the tutor and peers for presentations.
-The taught components precede the group project,.
+The taught components precede the group project.
 The group project provides the students with the opportunity to gain professional skills expected of the workplace.
 In addition to technical skill practice, students develop a range of soft skills such as team working, problem solving, communication skills and reflective practice.
 The students work in small consultancy teams typically on a client sponsored project for a period of 10 weeks.
 Many teams will be made up of students from different courses giving the students the opportunity of working in an interdisciplinary team.
 The students are responsible for interpreting the brief, developing a project plan, selecting and implementing a methodology, deriving results, analysing the results and drawing conclusions in alignment with the aims and objectives.
 All students participate in a peer review activity providing them with the opportunity to reflect on the practices of their colleagues as well as their own.
 Peer review feedback is provided individually by an independent member of academic staff.
 A single group report is produced and the project is presented orally at the concluding Exhibition Day, both elements are summatively assessed by independent markers and a group mark is assigned for each element.
 Individual assessment is derived from supervisor observation and meeting minute actions and an individual reflective report where the students reflect on the development of three soft skill competencies based on objectives that they set for themselves.
 The team working competency is mandatory as one of the three skills for each student.

 The individual research project requires students to further develop problem definition, hypothesis setting, select and execute a methodology, analyse data, and evaluate findings and draw appropriate conclusions in the context of research questions relevant to the course followed by a student.
-The student is required to communicate their findings successfully via a thesis, written in the style of a scientific paper and an oral presentation based around a poster.
-The projects are designed to integrate knowledge, the taught modules, and apply understanding and skills from the group project, to deliver a high quality written thesis and oral presentation.
-The individual research project/thesis is typically delivered through collaboration with an industrial sponsor, or it may be an 'internal' project reflecting the research interests of the School Environmental Management for Business course specification: Version 1.0 June 2021
+The student is required to communicate their findings successfully via a thesis, written in the style of a scientific paper and an o knowledge, the taught n high quality written the delivered through collab research interests of the nodules, and apply unesis and oral present oration with an indust nderstanding and station.
+The individ skills from the group p dual research project project, to deliver a /thesis is typically Environmental Manage ement for Business course specification n: Version 1.0 June 20 22